ppenguin/xls2latex/README.md

 \input{|"xls2tex.py -f myfile.xlsx"}
 ```
 You can do this either from your `LaTeX` workflow or from your `pandoc` workflow.
 This requires activation
-of shell command execution (off by default for secutiry reasons), in the `pandoc` case e.g.:
+of shell command execution (off by default for security reasons), in the `pandoc` case e.g.:

 ```
 pandoc --filter=pandoc-citeproc --filter=pandoc-crossref --filter=pandoc-xnos \